Spin network coherent states for planar gravitational waves. I: The planar Hilbert space

-\ee where the brackets denote the peak, or average value, and SC denotes small corrections (typically down by $1/\sqrt{L}$).
-The details of the SU(2) $\rta$ O(3) replacement are given by \eq{Veqh}.
-Once the peak values of the $D{(1)}(h)$ are known, one can solve for the peak values of the $h^{(1/2)}$ using the inverse equations, \eq{heqV}.

 Now consider the relation between O(3) and the residual gauge invariance U(1).
 Most of the O(3) rotations have nothing to do with SU(2) gauge invariance.
-The exceptions are rotations around Z, which are identical to the residual U(1) gauge invariance.
-Proof: because of the gauge fixing, the axis of rotation for the matrices $h^{(1/2)}$ must remain in the XY plane.
-This reduces the gauge rotations from SU(2) to the set of U(1) rotations around the Z axis.
-Under an infinitesimal Z rotation $\theta$ is unchanged, while $\phi \rta \phi + \delta \phi$.
-The corresponding changes in the matrices $h^{(1/2)}$ and the O(3) harmonics are
+The exceptions are rotations around the axis of propagation Z. These rotations are just the U(1) gauge rotations.
+Proof: because of the gauge fixing, the axis of rotation $\hat{m}$ for the matrix $h^{(1/2)}$, \eq{defm} lies in the XY plane, and must remain in that plane.
+The SU(2) gauge rotations of the holonomies are reduced to U(1) rotations around the Z axis.
+The result of a Z rotation of the connections follows from the surviving Z component of Gauss.